Sanoop Santhosh

 Sanoop Santhosh (born 12 December 2003) is an Indian actor from the Malayalam film industry.

 Sanoop made his acting debut in Philips and the Monkey Pen, a 2013 Malayalam language experimental & children's film.
 He played the role of Ryan Philip, the movie turned out to be a decent hit.

-Sanoop was born to Santhosh and Usha on 12 December 2003 Kozhikode, Poonoor.
-He attends Sreepuram English Medium And Junior College, Kannur.
-He is the younger brother of young actress Sanusha.
+Sanoop was born to Santhosh and Usha on 12 December 2003 at Kannur.
+He attended Sreepuram English Medium And Junior College, Kannur.
+He is the younger brother of actress Sanusha.